Christian right: Early history and rise, 1970s–1980s

 In 1979, the Moral Majority, widely considered the first religious right organization, was founded by Falwell, Weyrich, and other associates and began emphasizing such issues as abortion, pornography, gay rights, and opposition to the Equal Rights Amendment, and a perceived moral decline of the United States, and played a major role in mobilizing evangelicals to support Ronald Reagan in the 1980 United States presidential election.
+Some Christians expressed skepticism of Reagan's background as a twice-married former Hollywood actor with a liberal abortion record and support for no fault divorce as Governor of California.
 In response to the rise of the Christian right, the 1980 Republican Party platform assumed a number of its positions, including the resumption of public school prayer.
 While the platform also opposed abortion, leaned towards restricting taxpayer funding for abortions, and sought a constitutional amendment bestowing personhood to fetuses, it also acknowledged the fact that many Americans, including Republicans, were divided on the issue.
 At this time, both major political parties were divided internally on abortion rights, and it was not until the late 1980s that abortion came to be viewed as a partisan issue.
 Throughout his 1980 presidential campaign, Reagan said that if he were stranded on a desert island he would want the Bible, promised religious leaders that he wouldn't let the IRS interfere with Christian schools, questioned the legitimacy of evolution and suggested that creationism should also be taught, and encouraged evangelicals to become more politically active.
 Against the backdrop of Bob Jones University v.
 United States, Reagan's DOJ informed the supreme court "that the Administration was dropping its opposition to lawsuits brought by the Bob Jones and Goldsboro schools, seeking restoration of their tax-exempt status."
-Reagan's administration defended the move by arguing that the denial of tax-exempt status was up to congress.
-After a backlash from critics, Reagan proposed legislation that would deny tax-exempt status to segregated schools, but congress never passed the legislation, believing that the IRS already had this authority.
+Reagan's administration defended the move by arguing that the denial of tax-exempt status was up to Congress.
+After a backlash from critics, Reagan proposed legislation that would deny tax-exempt status to segregated schools, but Congress never passed the legislation, believing that the IRS already had this authority.
 Over the next two decades, Christian rightist citizens became more politically active in a time period labeled the New Christian Right.
 In addition to the "Moral Majority" (which dissolved in the late 1980s), the Christian right was associated with new organizations throughout the 1980s and 1990s, including the Christian Coalition of America, Focus on the Family, the Alliance Defending Freedom, the Family Research Council, and the American Center for Law & Justice.